Walk in a Technician’s Shoes — Switching to the EnPak® All-In-One

 Service Tech Q&A

 Field service technicians like Kevin Conner typically run air, electricity and hydraulics off their truck's power take-off (PTO).
-When noise and frequent maintenance issues became a problem, Conner’s employer — Brandeis Machinery & Supply — decided to install the Miller EnPak all-in-one power system, an integrated power source that runs pneumatics, hydraulics and power tools with the truck turned off.
+When noise and frequent maintenance issues became a problem, Conner’s employer — Brandeis Machinery & Supply — decided to install the Miller EnPak power system, an integrated power source that runs pneumatics, hydraulics and power tools with the truck turned off.
 The result?
 Brandeis noted a 55 percent reduction in idle time and 36 percent reduction in engine hours.